suffolklibraries/sljekyll/_events/ipswich-2020-03-18-quiz-night.md

 breadcrumb: y
 ---

-Come and join us for our fun filled quiz!
-Teams of up to 6 people are invited to take part in our quiz night!
-Booking essential by Thursday 12th March.
-To book phone 01473 927260 or email ipswich.events@suffolklibraries.co.uk.
+Come and join us for our fun filled quiz.

+Teams of up to 6 people are invited to take part in our quiz night.
+Booking essential by Thursday 12 March. **To book phone 01473 927260 or email ipswich.events@suffolklibraries.co.uk**